Gan-Tu/Udacity-Robotics/p1-search-and-sample-return/README.md

 ## Project Objective
 In this project, I will be writing code to autonomously map a simulated environment, search for samples of interest, and pick them up.

-This project is inspired by the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html). search-and-sample-return-code-scripts.zip
+This project is inspired by the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html)

 ## Get the Code
 You can download this folder of code [here](https://tugan0329.bitbucket.io/downloads/udacity/robotics/search-and-sample-return/p1-search-and-sample-return.zip)